If you’re looking to create a great nonprofit website RFP (or a website brief) for your organization, you’re in the right place.

 Audience’s Top Challenges

-Audience's Top Challenges for RFP
+Audience's Top Challenges to include in your website RFP

 Alright, so now that we know our audiences, we’re going to turn our attention to their top challenges right here.